sammyjankins/quiz_getter/README.md

 ```
 cd your-repo
 ```
+3. Fill the .env file with actual data if necessary.

-3. Build and start the containers:
+4. Build and start the containers:

 ```
 docker-compose up -d